-Winged Encounters is a performance that happens out in front of the Tree of Life several times per day as weather permits.
-The show takes place between the hours of 9:00 a.m. and 4:00 p.m.
-Winged Encounters is not listed on the daily time’s schedule that you pick up at the park entrance.
+Winged Encounters is a performance in front of the Tree of Life that happens several times per day as weather permits.
+It usually takes place between the hours of 9:15 a.m. and 3:15 p.m.

-For me, Winged Encounters has always been one of those things that you might run into while touring.
-But if you are interested in showing up for an exact time ask a cast member in the Discovery Island area for that day’s schedule.
+Winged Encounters is one of those things that you might run into while touring.
+But if you are interested in showing up for an exact time, check the My Disney Experience app for the schedule on the day of your visit.

-With that being said I do recommend stopping if you are passing by and see a few of these beautiful macaws beginning to perch on their designated landing area.
+With that said, I recommend stopping if you are in the area and seeing these beautiful macaws starting to perch on their designated landing area.

 A few of the Animal Kingdom’s bird experts will be out to provide some information on the macaws.
 They’ll also instruct you on the best way to take a video before the birds take flight directly over your head.

-The macaws are beautiful and can have wingspans up to four feet in length.
-This one below was out one-day last year and I was able to get a nice close-up shot.
+Macaws are beautiful and can have wingspans up to four feet in length.
+This one below was out one day, and I got a close-up.

-If you walk down to the area in front of the Tree of Life you might see a bird out in the distance.
-This animal encounter is the white stork and you can kind of see it in the picture below.
+Walking down to the area in front of the Tree of Life, you might see a bird in the distance.
+This animal encounter is the white stork.
+If you look closely, you can see it in the picture below.

-On around to the left toward the Africa side, you’ll run into two additional animal encounter areas before running into the first trail.
+On the left toward Africa, you’ll run into two additional animal encounters before the first trail.

-The first encounter is the Lesser Flamingos.
-During the busier times of the day, you might encounter a cast member in this area discussing these beautiful creatures.
+First, we see the Lesser Flamingos.
+During the busier times of the day, there is usually a cast member out sharing information about these beautiful creatures.

-The next encounter past the Lesser Flamingos is the Otter Grotto at Discovery Island.
-There is a sign as shown in the picture below that steps down to a cave-like area where you might be able to catch a few otters swimming by.
+The next encounter past the Lesser Flamingos is Otter Grotto.
+There is a sign, as shown in the picture below, that leads to a cave-like area where you might be able to catch a few otters swimming by.

-When you step back up out of the opposite area of the cave there is an additional outdoor viewing area with some information about the otters.
+When you step back out of the opposite cave, there is an additional outdoor viewing area with some information about the otters.

 Tree of Life Garden Trails

-After you pass by the Otter Grotto you’ll run into this sign and a pathway to the right.
-This is the Tree of Life Garden Trail entrance.
-This trail makes up part of the Discovery Island Trails, but the beginning of the trail has a sign indicating this specific trail.
+After you pass by the Otter Grotto, you’ll run into this sign and a pathway to the right.
+This is the Tree of Life Garden Trail entrance, one of the Discovery Island Trails.

-The trail winds around with a lot of wood carvings displayed in the roots of the Tree of Life.
+The trail winds around, showing off wood carvings displayed in the roots of the Tree of Life.

 There are so many different carvings to point out on your journey.

-The Red Kangaroos viewing habitat will usually close to the public in the later afternoon, and that portion of the trail will be roped off.
-I’m pointing this out because if you were to visit the trail around 6:00 p.m. you won’t even walk by the kangaroo area.
+The Red Kangaroos’ viewing habitat usually closes to the public in the afternoon, and that portion of the trail will be roped off.
+I’m pointing this out because if you visited the path around 6:00 p.m., you wouldn’t even walk by the kangaroo area.

 Eventually, you’ll make it to the base of the Tree of Life.
-Don’t worry it’s not a long trail, but its a great place to take your time.
+Don’t worry.
+It’s not a long trail but a great place to take your time.

 Below is a picture of the gardens you’ll encounter after passing by the Tree and going under the waterfall.

 There’s a picture of the waterfall in the background.
-There are a few add on areas of the trail around this area that may or may not be open on your visit.
+A few add-on areas of the trail around this area may or may not be open on your visit.

-If you take the trail all the way across you will come out on the Asia side of the park around the entrance of “It’s Tough to be a Bug,” and the Wilderness Explorer’s Clubhouse which is home to the UP! characters meet.
+If you take the trail across, you will come out on the Asia side of the park around the entrance of “It’s Tough to be a Bug” and the Wilderness Explorer’s Clubhouse.

 - Traveling from Pandora over to Asia.